simplysh/soft-scroll/README.md

 ### Currying

-The target element may be omitted, in which case **soft-scroll** will return a function that accepts it:
+The target element may be omitted, in which case **soft-scroll** will return a function which accepts it:

 ```javascript
 const quickScroll = softScroll(500);